 The Capital Cost Recovery Charge loan was in the amount of \$13,030,632 and was immediately returned as full payment of the Capital Cost Recovery Charge per the Water Purchase and Sale Contract between the Commission and the Village.
 The loan will be repaid over 360 monthly payments (30 years) at an interest rate of 0% beginning the month after the Village begins receiving water from the Commission.
-This loan are reported as long-term loans receivable on the statement of net position.
+As of April 30, 2018 and 2017, loans totaling \$13,030,632 were due from the customer.
+This loan is reported as long-term loans receivable on the statement of net position.

 The Commission, based upon a previously enacted resolution that gave the Commission the ability to finance the Connection Facilities Cost for potential subsequent customers, entered into the Intergovernmental Agreement Concerning Loan for Connection Facilities to Implement Water Service to the Village.
 The Connection Facilities loan amount will be capped at \$21,000,000.
 The Commission would draw money from this amount as needed to complete the construction of all charges related to the completion of the connection facilities needed to supply water to the Village.
-As of April 30, 2017, no money had been drawn on this loan.

 The loan will be repaid over 240 monthly payments (20 years) at an interest rate of the lower of the highest monthly average yield to maturity interest rate earned by the Commission (total all funds) as reported monthly on the Commission's Schedule of Investments for the immediately preceding fiscal year (May 1 - April 30) as determined by the Commission plus one percent (1%) or four percent (4%) per annum.
 Interest will begin to be charged as withdrawals from the loan are needed.
 Interest will be capitalized on a monthly basis until the Village begins making payments on this loan.
-The Commission's highest monthly average yield in fiscal year 2016-2017 was 1.23%.
+The Commission's highest monthly average yield in fiscal year 2016-2017 was 1.23% and in 2017-2018 was 1.58%.

 Loan payments will begin on the earlier of the first month after the Village begins taking water from the Commission or January 10, 2020.
+As of April 30, 2018 and 2017, loans totaling \$3,052,028 and \$0, respectively, were due from the customer.
+This loan is reported as long-term loans receivable on the statement of net position.